quicwg/base-drafts/draft-ietf-quic-qpack.md

 There MUST be exactly one of each unidirectional stream type in each direction.
-Receipt of a second instance of either stream type MUST be treated as a connection error of HTTP_TOO_CONTROLLING.
+Receipt of a second instance of either stream type MUST be treated as a connection error of HTTP_WRONG_STREAM_COUNT.
 Closure of either unidirectional stream MUST be treated as a connection error of type HTTP_CLOSED_CRITICAL_STREAM.